Code of Ethics

 You are now wondering, I am sure, what do these people charge for their puppies - they have given us lots of information but not the cost . . . well we don't feel that is the most important part of the search for you as the puppy owner, but we do understand that we must cover our expenses or we won't be able to continue to breed these wonderful little guys.

-We ask $1,600 for our babies and for this we give you more than just a bloodhound puppy, raised until it is 9 weeks old . . . we have been with this puppy since it was born, giving it more attention than our family!
-We also include the spay or neuter at 8 weeks of age, we cover the AKC registration fees which continue to go up each year, they are micro-chipped and we cover the lifetime protection should they ever find a way to get away from you, the three vet visits here at our facility, they are current on all shots, we do charge you for the sales tax that the State of Missouri requires we charge, we send you home with a puppy packet which has a record of their weights each day until they are 2 weeks old - then we weigh them weekly and the dates of their worming and shots along with a list of when their next shots should be given, sample of dog food that they are currently eating, their first toy and whatever else we can come up with to help you get started on the right path.
+We ask $2,000 for our babies and for this we give you more than just a bloodhound puppy, raised until it is 8 weeks old . . . we have been with this puppy since it was born, giving it more attention than our family!
+We cover the AKC registration fees which continue to go up each year, they are micro-chipped and we cover the lifetime protection should they ever find a way to get away from you, the three vet visits here at our facility, they are current on all shots, we do charge you for the sales tax that the State of Missouri requires we charge, we send you home with a puppy packet which has a record of their weights each day until they are 2 weeks old - then we weigh them weekly and the dates of their worming and shots along with a list of when their next shots should be given, sample of dog food that they are currently eating, their first toy and whatever else we can come up with to help you get started on the right path.
 Plus we will always be here to help you raise your new family member.

 Visit our Facebook Page - CycloneRidgeKennels